The European market potential for dried tropical fruit

 The Netherlands: the largest European importer of dried bananas

-In terms of imported quantities, the Netherlands is the third-largest importer of dried tropical fruit in Europe.
-However, it is estimated that at least 70% of all imported dried tropical fruit is re-exported to other European destinations.
+In terms of imported quantities, the Netherlands was the third-largest importer of dried tropical fruit in the last five years.
+In 2019 however, the Netherlands took second place, mainly due to the increase of dried banana imports.
+It is estimated that at least 70% of all imported dried tropical fruit is re-exported to other European destinations.
 The largest destination for the Dutch re-export is Germany, followed by France.

 The Netherlands is the largest European importer of dried bananas (banana chips), with Ecuador as the leading supplier.
-In 2018, the Netherlands imported 1.8 thousand tonnes of dried bananas, which accounts for 50% of total European imports.
+In 2019, the Netherlands imported 2.2 thousand tonnes of dried bananas, which accounts for more than half of total European imports.
 More than 90% of imported dried bananas are then re-exported to other European destinations, with Germany as the leading target market.

 More than 90% of all locally traded dried tropical fruit is sold by private labels of supermarkets such as Albert Heijn, Jumbo, health retail chains such as Holland & Barrett or discounters such as Lidl.